Etherpod/Ship-Enhancements/README.md

 - Equipping the suit with no oxygen present would completely drain the suit oxygen
 - Free look inside the ship would be unusable while the ship gravity was disabled
 - The fuel/oxygen tank leak effects would continue playing after the associated resource had run out
+- The river in The Stranger would affect the ship if it was parked in the docking bay of The Stranger
 - Two moving objects with their own gravity sources would crash the game if they both entered each other's gravity fields
 - Sounds in the cockpit (like the autopilot beeping) could be heard from anywhere in the universe while outside the ship
 - Anglerfish would always target you instead of the thing making the noise (also patched by **Vanilla Fix**)